Drinkdriving.org - Sentencing, information and forums - the webs number one drink driving resource

 taken anything?

-If a suspect has done any of the above then 20 minutes must be waited since the time of the event before the evidential alcohol breath test is performed.
+If a suspect has done any of the above then 20 minutes must elapse, since the time of the event, before an evidential alcohol breath test can be performed.

-If a suspect has been exposed to CS or pepper spray then 30 minutes must be waited since the time of exposure before the evidential alcohol breath test is performed.
+If a suspect has been exposed to CS or pepper spray then 30 minutes must elapse, since the time of exposure, before an evidential alcohol breath test can be performed.

 Once a suspect is deemed ready to take an evidential alcohol breath test the police officer will state the following requirement: